AIgineerAB/Fullstack_data_course/_exercises/exercise2_streamlit_dashboard.md

 - AnalystGPT - send in some data and it will give some KPIs, or even make graphs based on your data
 - JokeTeller - turns everything into a good joke
 - Answer questions about your school or your programs

+Make sure that your chatbot has memory.

+## 4 Chatbot assistants

+Now create a few chatbot assistants with various expertise, for example

+- a summarizer in simpler language
+- an expert in resume building
+- an expert in resume summarizing
+- a culinary expert that based on what ingredients you put in can give suggestions on recipes
+- one data analyst which can take data and generate a plot

+Create a filtering option so that you can choose which expert you want to talk to.